Five Good, Cheap Fixie Bikes for Under $300, Reviewed

 If you're shopping around for an affordable fixed gear bike, you're probably also aware that many riders eschew brakes on their rides.
 The idea is that with a fixed gear bicycle, you can always lock up the rear wheel to 'skid stop'.

 I get the trick factor, and it's fun to play around with, but I implore you to always ride with at least a single brake on your bike!
 Traffic is unpredictable, skid stops don't always work well on gravel or wet pavement, and frankly, it's bad on your knees to be skidding all the time.
-Not to mention, in many municipalities it's illegal to ride a bicycle with no brakes, so you're risking a ticket or fine.
+Not to mention, in many municipalities it's illegal to ride a bicycle with no brakes, so you'd be risking a ticket or fine.

 All of the inexpensive fixie bikes reviewed here have brakes, and any manufacturer worth their salt will offer them as standard equipment.
 Get them, they're worth it.